Griffith Observatory Elopement | Jake + Darcie

 If you take one thing away from this post, I want you to take this away: go do a Griffith Observatory elopement.
 When you do, go elope at sunrise.
 Go elope at Griffith Observatory at sunrise.
 Morning is pretty much the only sensible time to have any privacy at a popular spot in California.
 As a southern California elopement photographer, I’ve learned this the hard way.

-When I saw Jake’s well-manicured suite and his almost boyish features, I knew I was glad to be alive that morning.
+When I saw Jake’s well-manicured suit and his almost boyish features, I knew I was glad to get up before the sun that morning.
 Everyone was so excited, and waited with rapt anticipation for Darcie to make her appearance.
 This is a wedding I love to capture.
 Simple, but elegant, with charged anticipation and happy tears.
 We got Jake to turn around so he wouldn’t see her, then let Darcie tap him on the shoulder.
 In the early morning silence, he turned and they got their first glimpse of each other.

 Eloping at Griffith Observatory